Error: API requests are being delayed for this account. New posts will not be retrieved.

 Kerry Tuttle, Executive Director

 Kerry Tuttle has led Leadership Hendricks County since June 2017.
 Before joining Leadership Hendricks County, Tuttle served as the Executive Director of the Avon Education Foundation, worked in development for The Indianapolis Zoo, and was the Executive Director for Prevent Child Abuse Hendricks County.
 She graduated from Indiana University with a degree in history and political science.
-Kerry and her husband, Jason, live in Avon with their daughter Lexi, a sophomore at Avon High School.
-Tuttle is a 2015 graduate of Leadership Hendricks County, serves on the Avon Education Foundation Board of Directors, and is a member of the Kiwanis Club of Avon.
+Kerry and her husband, Jason, live in Avon with their daughter Lexi, a junior at Avon High School.
+Tuttle is a 2015 graduate of Leadership Hendricks County, served on the Avon Education Foundation Board of Directors, and is a member of the Kiwanis Club of Avon.

 Emily Morris, Administrative Assistant

 Emily Morris joined Leadership Hendricks County in March 2016.
 Before joining LHC, Morris worked in retail management for Carson Pirie Scott, was a stay at home mom, and most recently was a substitute teacher for Mill Creek and Plainfield School Corporations.
 Morris graduated from Illinois State University majoring in Retail Management with a minor in Business Administration.
 Emily and her husband, Charlie, live in Coatesville.
 They are one child away from being empty nesters.
-Michele, 27, is celebrating one year of marriage; Jessica, 24, is completing her masters at Indiana State University in Occupational Therapy; Michael, 20, is a sophomore at Purdue studying Mechanical Engineering Technology, and Janelle, 17, is a Junior at Cascade High School and both Michael and Janelle are graduates of Youth Leadership Hendricks County.
+Michele, 28, is celebrating two years of marriage; Jessica, 25 completed her masters at Indiana State University in Occupational Therapy; Michael, 21, is a junior at Purdue studying Mechanical Engineering Technology, and Janelle, 18, is a senior at Cascade High School and both Michael and Janelle are graduates of Youth Leadership Hendricks County.
 Emily has been an active volunteer in Mill Creek Schools and the Mill Creek Optimist Club.
 In her spare time, she enjoys gardening, organizing pictures, and playing games.